How to create a project dashboard to increase performance tenfold?

 Project monitoring guide

-The most common limitations to using Excel to create project tracking tables are as follows:
+There are many limitations to using Excel to create project tracking tables.

 Excel Dedicated tool